Shambhavijain/Week4_Assignment/README.md

 # Week4_Assignment
 <H1>Titanic Survival Analysis — Exploratory Data Analysis (EDA)</H1>
 <P>The Titanic disaster remains one of the most tragic maritime events in history, with the sinking of the ship on April 15, 1912, after striking an iceberg.
-Out of 2224 passengers and crew, more than 1500 lost their lives.
+Out of 2224 passengers and crew, more than 1500 lost their lives, it serves as a critical dataset to study survival trends based on demographics, socioeconomic factors, and more.

 This project uses the famous Titanic dataset to explore patterns of survival through in-depth Exploratory Data Analysis (EDA).